michal-bures/konkr_data/ai-chatter/default.md

 - Arrrgh!
 - No!
 I can't believe you've done this!

-> reaction, furious, much weaker, suffered damage
+> furious, much weaker, suffered damage, angry reaction
 - @#$%!
 - I HATE you!
 - You...
 You!